listen-no-bs/listen-no-bs/README.md

 # Need to vent? $100 I actually listen.
 No BS.

 Life is messy.
 People suck.
 Work is a joke.
-Maybe you just need to talk to someone who won’t interrupt, judge, or try to "fix" you.
-That’s where I come in.
+Maybe you just need to talk to someone who won't interrupt, judge, or try to "fix" you.
+That's where I come in.

 💬 **$100 upfront.
 Only refund?
 If I die mid-session.**
 🖥️ **Virtual only – [Book a session now](http://listennobs.com).**